bhernandev/NowPosted/README.md

 # NowPosted
 A Twilio and Indeed based service that regularly sends SMS messages when a given desired position on Indeed opens.
 Implemented in Python.
-My instance specifically can be found at http://nowpostedfor.me
+My instance of NowPosted is hosted on a Raspberry Pi using ngrok and can specifically can be found at http://nowpostedfor.me

 ![NowPosted_Demo_1](http://i.imgur.com/dgaL2c2l.jpg)
 ![NowPosted_Demo_2](http://i.imgur.com/pml4Vjml.png)